-- 1.1 This application was considered by South Area Planning Committee in June 2021, along with duplicate application DC/21/3284/FUL.
+- 1.1 This application seeks full planning permission for the development of 70 houses and associated infrastructure.
+The site is allocated in the East Suffolk Council Suffolk Coastal Local Plan for the development of approximately 70 houses under Policy SCLP12.51. - 1.2 The application was considered by South Area Planning Committee in June 2021, along with duplicate application DC/21/3362/FUL.
 Both applications were deferred by Committee to allow assessment of highway matters pertaining to the site to be carried out by an independent consultant.
-The Committee also voted to undertake a site visit prior to it being considered again, the site visit will take place on the morning of 20th September 2021. - 1.2 Since the previous Planning Committee meeting, application DC/21/3362/FUL has been subject of an Appeal Against Non Determination (submitted 03/08/21).
+The results of the assessment are due prior to consideration by this Committee and will be incorporated into the update sheet for this committee.
+The Committee also voted to undertake a site visit prior to it being considered again, the site visit will take place on the morning of 20th September 2021. - 1.3 Duplicate application DC/21/3362/FUL has been subject of an Appeal Against Non Determination.
 This type of appeal is based on the failure of the Council to determine the application within the statutory determination period of 13 weeks.
-A Public Inquiry date has been set by the Planning Inspectorate for mid-November running for approximately six days. - 1.3 How the Council will deal with this Appeal will be determined by its decision on the identical application DC/21/3284/FUL.
-If Authority is given to approve DC/21/3284/FUL then it is expected that the Appeal will be withdrawn by the appellant.
-If DC/21/3284 is refused, the reasons for refusal will directly impact the Statement of Case of the Council in respect of the Appeal Against Non Determination of DC/21/3362/FUL.
-The Statement of Case has to be submitted the Planning Inspectorate by 21st September 2021.
-This report remains written in the context of a live planning application and it retains the same conclusions (pending the independent highways review).
+A Public Inquiry date has been set by the Planning Inspectorate for mid-November running for approximately six days.
+How the Council will deal with this Appeal will be determined by its decision on this application DC/21/3284/FUL.